ShreyasSaunshi/Port-Scanner/README.md

 This PortScanner Web App is released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this code for your own purposes.

-Thank you for using the Multi-Tool Web App, and we hope it proves to be a valuable addition to your network and security toolbox.
+Thank you for using the Port-Scanner Web App, and we hope it proves to be a valuable addition to your network and security toolbox.